Prince Andrew officially requests a trial by jury ｜ BANG Showbiz English

 Prince Andrew has requested a trial by jury.

-The legal team of the 61-year-old prince has officially requested that he be granted a trial by jury in his upcoming civil case in New York.
+The legal team of the 61-year-old prince has officially requested that he be granted a trial by jury in his upcoming civil case in New York City.

-Andrew also denied all of Virginia Giuffre' sex abuse allegations in court documents filed on Wednesday (26.01.22).
+Andrew also denied all of Virginia Giuffre's sex abuse allegations in court documents filed on Wednesday (26.01.22).

 Earlier this month, it was confirmed that Andrew will face a civil case in the US over allegations he sexually assaulted Giuffre when she was 17.

-A federal court judge in New York ruled that a lawsuit brought by Giuffre can move forward.
+A federal court judge ruled that a lawsuit brought by Giuffre could move forward.

 Giuffre - who was formerly known as Virginia Roberts - has accused convicted sex offender Jeffrey Epstein - who committed suicide in August 2019 - and his one-time girlfriend Ghislaine Maxwell of arranging and forcing her into having sex with Andrew in 2001.